TenOfEleven/venomlinux-installation-guide/INSTALLATION.md

 ![Set Keyboard](https://github.com/TenOfEleven/venomlinux-installation-guide/blob/master/06%20-%20Set%20Keyboard.png)

 #### Partitioning
 When Partition Disk is selected from the Installer Menu you are greeted with a handy tip in regards to partitioning your disk for BIOS and EFI Systems.
 For BIOS systems MBR partition table is recommended (dos label type).
 For EFI paritions a GPT GPT partition table is required.
 Also a FAT32 partition with at least 100 MB - 200 MB is a safe choice.
 This partition should be set as type EFI.
 ![Partition Tips](https://github.com/TenOfEleven/venomlinux-installation-guide/blob/master/08%20-%20Partition%20Tips.png)

-This guide will walk you through setting up partitions for both BIOS and UEFI systems.
+This guide will walk you through setting up partitions for both BIOS as well as for UEFI systems.

 ### Paritioning for BIOS systems